erenseymen/Tab-Limiter-And-Restorer-v2/README.md

 # Tab Limiter and Restorer v2

-This is a modified version of the original ["Tab Limiter And Restorer"](https://chromewebstore.google.com/detail/Tab%20Limiter%20And%20Restorer/ifhilckbhneppbcbpkimbgeahhijhdpj) extension.
+This is a modified version of the original ["Tab Limiter And Restorer"](https://chromewebstore.google.com/detail/Tab%20Limiter%20And%20Restorer/ifhilckbhneppbcbpkimbgeahhijhdpj) chrome extension.

-A simple yet powerful browser extension designed to manage your tabs efficiently.
-It automatically queues new tabs when the maximum tab limit for a window is reached, helping to keep your browser tidy and responsive.

-## Features

-*   **Tab Limiting:** Set a maximum number of tabs that can be open at the same time.
-*   **Tab Restoring:** When a tab is automatically closed, it's added to a "recently closed" list.
-*   **Easy Access:** View and restore your recently closed tabs from the extension popup.
+This extension enables you to limit the number of tabs opened in a browser window.

+It will close tabs when you reach the limit and restore them when there is a space.

 ## Features v2